Honor Croome: Life

 Croome began her schooling at l’École de l’Île-de-France, a French boarding school run on the model of an English public school at which her father taught.
-She attended a girls' school in Switzerland (an experience she used as the basis for her novel, The Mountain and the Molehill), the Hayes Court School in Kent, Bryn Mawr College, the Sorbonne in Paris, and finally the London School of Economics.
+She attended a girls' school in Switzerland (an experience she used as the basis for her novel, The Mountain and the Molehill), the Hayes Court School in Kent, Bryn Mawr College, the Sorbonne in Paris, and finally the London School of Economics (LSE).
 While at the LSE, she studied under Lionel Robbins and became acquainted with the work of Friedrich Hayek.

 After graduating from the LSE, Croome wrote her first book, The Approach to Economics and assisted Nicholas Kaldor in the translation of Hayek's Monetary Theory and the Trade Cycle into English.
-She then worked at the New Fabian Research Bureau, an organization involved in statistics and planning — probably the inspiration for the Housing Plan organization she later described in her second novel You’ve Gone Astray.
+She then worked at the New Fabian Research Bureau, an organization involved in statistics and planning – probably the inspiration for the Housing Plan organization she later described in her second novel You’ve Gone Astray.

-In 1930 she was sent to Egypt by her father "to forget about Lewis", this being John Lewis Croome (1907-2008), known as 'Lewis' and who had been a year ahead of her at the LSE.
-Despite her father's efforts they married in 1931, and in 1933, the couple purchased land in Claygate, Surrey on which they built their home, known as Pearmain.
+In 1930 she was sent to Egypt by her father "to forget about Lewis", this being John Lewis Croome (1907–2008), known as 'Lewis' and who had been a year ahead of her at the LSE.
+Despite her father's efforts they married in 1931, and in 1933, the couple purchased land in Claygate, Surrey, on which they built their home, known as Pearmain.
 In 1935, Honor Croome became the political secretary to Nancy Astor, then Conservative MP for Plymouth Sutton.
 She wrote in the Bryn Mawr Alumnae Bulletin that the job was “tremendous fun” but also tiring: “I am rapidly going grey and can hear imaginary typewriters and telephones in my dreams.”
 A year later, she wrote that she left the post “owing to (a) nervous exhaustion and (b) incompetence” and “returned to the fleshpots and to society of son [John Croome] and heir aged 2½.”
 “Very nice, too,” she added.

 Croome wrote articles and reviews for The New Statesman and Nation until 1937, when she became a regular contributor to The Spectator.
 She gave birth to a daughter, Ursula, in 1936 and wrote her classmates at Bryn Mawr that she was busy with a family “to cook for, a job to hold down, and a book to see through the press.”
 The book she referred to was The Economy of Britain: A History, published in 1938.